-- · Hold a brief meeting with the interpreter beforehand to clarify any items or issues that require special attention, such as translation of complex treatment scenarios, technical terms, acronyms, seating arrangements, lighting, or other needs. - For face-to-face interpreting, position the interpreter off to the side and immediately behind the patient so that direct communication and eye contact between the provider and patient is maintained. - For American Sign Language interpreting, it is usually best to position the interpreter next to you as the speaker, the hearing person or the person presenting the information, opposite the deaf or hard of hearing person.
-This makes it easy for the person with the hearing impairment to see you and the interpreter in their line of - Be aware of possible gender conflicts that may arise between interpreters and patients.
-In some cultures, males should not be requested to interpret for females. - · Be attentive to cultural biases in the form of preferences or inclinations that may hinder clear communication.
-For example, in some cultures, especially Asian cultures, yes may not always mean ves.
-Instead, ves might be a polite way of acknowledging a statement or question, a way of politely reserving one's judgment or simply a polite way of declining to give a definite answer at that juncture. - Greet the patient first, not the interpreter. - Reassure the patient that the information will be kept confidential. - During the medical interview, speak directly to the patient, not to the interpreter: "Tell me why you came in today" instead of "Ask her why she came in today." - A professional interpreter will use the first person in interpreting, reflecting exactly what the patient said: for example, "My stomach hurts" instead of "She says her stomach hurts."
+- Beforehand, hold a brief meeting with the interpreter to clarify any items or issues that require special attention, such as translating complex treatment scenarios, technical terms, acronyms, seating arrangements, lighting, or other needs. - For face-to-face interpreting, position the interpreter off to the side and immediately behind the patient so that direct communication and eye contact are maintained between the provider and patient. - For American Sign Language interpreting, it is usually best to position the interpreter next to you as the speaker, the hearing person, or the person presenting the information, opposite the deaf or hard-of-hearing person.
+This makes it easy for the person with the hearing impairment to see you and the interpreter in their line of sight. - Be aware of possible gender conflicts that may arise between interpreters and patients.
+In some cultures, males should not be requested to interpret for females. - Be attentive to cultural biases, such as preferences or inclinations, that may hinder clear communication.
+For example, in some cultures, especially Asian cultures, yes may not always mean yes.
+Instead, yes might be a polite way of acknowledging a statement or question, politely reserving one's judgment, or simply declining to give a definite answer at that juncture. - · Greet the patient first, not the interpreter. - Reassure the patient that the information will be kept confidential. - During the medical interview, speak directly to the patient, not to the interpreter.
+For example, instead of asking her why she came in today, say, Tell me why you came in today. - A professional interpreter will use the first person to reflect exactly what the patient said: My stomach hurts instead of She says her stomach hurts.
 This allows you to hear the patient's voice most accurately and deal with the patient directly.

-- Speak at an even pace in relatively short segments; pause often to allow the interpreter to interpret.
-You do not need to speak especially slowly; this actually makes a competent interpreter's job more difficult. - Don't say anything that you don't want it is the interpreter's job to interpret everything. - If you must address the interpreter about an issue of communication or culture, let the patient know first what you are going to be discussing with the interpreter. - Speak in: standard English (avoid slang): - Layman's terms (avoid medical terminology and jargon) - Straightforward sentence structure - Complete sentences and ideas - Ask one question at a time. - Ask the interpreter to point out potential cultural misunderstandings that may arise.
-Respect an interpreter's judgment that a particular question is culturally inappropriate and either rephrase the question or ask the interpreter's help in eliciting the information in a more appropriate - Do not hold the interpreter responsible for what the patient says or doesn't say.
+- Speak at an even pace in relatively short segments, pause often to allow the interpreter to interpret, and do not speak especially slowly, as this can make a competent interpreter's job more difficult. - Don't say anything that you don't want to be interpreted; it is the interpreter's job to interpret everything. - If you must address the interpreter about an issue of communication or culture, let the patient know first what you are going to be discussing with the interpreter. - Speak in: standard English (avoid slang): - Layman's terms (avoid medical terminology and jargon) - Straightforward sentence structure - Complete sentences and ideas - · Ask one question at a time. - Ask the interpreter to point out potential cultural misunderstandings that may arise.
+Respect an interpreter's judgment that a question is culturally inappropriate and either rephrase it or ask for help eliciting the information more appropriately. - Do not hold the interpreter responsible for what the patient says or doesn't say.
 The interpreter is the medium, not the source, of the message. - Avoid interrupting the interpretation.
 Many concepts you express have no linguistic or conceptual equivalent in other languages.
 The interpreter may have to paint word pictures of many terms you use. - This may take longer than your original speech. - Don't make assumptions about the patient's education level.
 An inability to speak English does not necessarily indicate a lack of education. - Acknowledge the interpreter as a professional in communication.
 Respect his or her role.